The current anti-smoking campaign is

 suggesting a total ban on cigarettes?
 In fact, no one is suggesting a BAN on

 cigarettes.
-The anti-smoking lobby says that smoking is a deadly addiction,
+The anti-smoking zealots say that smoking is a deadly addiction,

 responsible for three million deaths each year and that because nicotine is as